thomas0299/thomas0299.github.io/_pages/about.md

 I received my undergraduate degree in Economics from University College London (UCL); I worked for the UK government and have research experience at the World Bank and the Fields Institute in Toronto.
 Currently, I am developing a Knowledge Graph for state-of-the-art NLP models.

-Having spent time  applying important network science algorithms and theories, I am now delving deeper into the core concepts, theoretical underpinnings and computational paradigms that make network and graph theory so powerful.
-My research focuses on understanding human-made systems using concepts and tools from information science, computer science, and the natural sciences.
-Currently, my three research areas are:
+I am now delving deeper into the theoretical underpinnings and computational paradigms that make network and graph theory so powerful.
+My research areas are:

-- applying brain intelligence concepts to socio-economic networks
+- understanding human-made, artificial systems using concepts and tools from information science, computer science, and the natural sciences
+- applying quantum algorithms on graph problems
-- combining network and cellular automatons in Agent-Based Models
+- developing socio-economic Agent-Based Models
-- the concept of diffusion in networks, with a particular interest in cultural evolution
+- exploring the concept of diffusion in networks, with a particular interest in cultural evolution

 <center><img src="/images/profile/speech.png" width="700" height="700" /></center>